aayushbansal/PixelNet/models/scratch/README.md

 1. Semantic Segmentation: We trained models for [PASCAL VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/index.html) data for 21 classes (20 categories + background).
 We augmented our dataset using the annotations provided by [Hariharan et al](http://home.bharathh.info/pubs/codes/SBD/download.html).
 The model was evaluated on the test set of PASCAL VOC-2012 using the evaluation server.

-2. Surface Normal Estimation: We trained models for [surface normal estimation]((http://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) using 795 unique trainval sequences (containing kinect data for each RGB frame).
+2. Surface Normal Estimation: We trained models for [surface normal estimation](http://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) using 795 unique trainval sequences (containing kinect data for each RGB frame).
 For details about dataset and how to download it, please refer to [MarrRevisited paper](https://github.com/aayushbansal/MarrRevisited).

+Please consider citing these work if you happen to use these dataset.

 ## Notes
 1. For semantic segmentation, we found that a linear model performs competitive to a MLP-based model while training a model from scratch.
 This is potentially due to small dataset size.